Advanced CANDU reactor: ACR

 ACR addresses the high capital costs of the CANDU design primarily by using low-enrichment uranium (LEU) fuel.
 This allows the reactor core to be built much more compactly, roughly half that of a CANDU of the same power.
-Additionally, it replaces the heavy water coolant in the high-pressure section of the calandria with conventional "light" water.
+Additionally, it replaces the heavy-water coolant in the high-pressure section of the calandria with light water.
 This greatly reduces the amount of heavy water needed, and the cost of the primary coolant loop.
 Heavy water remains in the low-pressure section of the calandria, where it is essentially static and used only as a moderator.

 The reactivity regulating and safety devices are located within the low-pressure moderator.
 The ACR also incorporates characteristics of the CANDU design, including on-power refueling with the CANFLEX fuel; a long prompt neutron lifetime; small reactivity holdup; two fast, independent, safety shutdown systems; and an emergency core cooling system.

 The fuel bundle is a variant of the 43-element CANFLEX design (CANFLEX-ACR).
 The use of LEU fuel with a neutron absorbing centre element allows the reduction of coolant void reactivity coefficient to a nominally small, negative value.
 It also results in higher burnup operation than traditional CANDU designs.